 [Section 114C inserted by No. 39 of 2004 s.
 96.]

-115. Power to enter on land for geological etc., surveys
+115. Power to enter on land for surveys

 (1) When and as often as the Director, Geological Survey or any other officer of the Department or any person working in conjunction with that Department and acting under the Director’s instructions considers it necessary to enter upon any land for the purpose of making any aerial, geological, geophysical or geochemical surveys of the land and drilling thereon in the course of his official duties he may —